isagoya/astro-hananiawan-m2/src/pages/md/chapt07.md

  Ms. Sato reluctantly agreed.

  “I see.
-Since you have made such a firm decision, we'll support you with all our efforts.
+Since you have made such a firm decision, we'll support you with all our efforts."

 In the consultation room, I was half naked, surrounded by the director, Yajima Ryoichi, Dr. Hazama, Dr. Hirako, Dr. Ohira, Dr. Narita, and the case worker, Ms. Sato.